-Walk along Robinsons Knob Trail to the intersection of Cascades and Wrights lookout trails.
+Walk along Robinsons Knob Trail to the intersection of Cascades and Wrights lookout trails in New England National Park.
 A shady bench here makes a lovely rest spot on an early summer day.
 A nearby sign commemorates botanist and conservationist J.B.Williams and gives a hint that the plateau above may offer more than just views.

 After a rest at the bench, the path up onto the plateau is rocky.
 This geotour tells me the plateau is a trachyte dyke.
 The dyke dips steeply and is laminated.
 Even to this geo-novice, the thin laminations are quite clear in an outcrop on the side of the path climbing onto the plateau.
 The laminations were probably formed as the viscous flows of the magma cooled.
 Looking across to the cliffs of Point Lookout, the steps of the 5 major lava flows, over 300m thick, with their intervening breccias can be clearly seen.